shubham-chitalkar/shubham-chitalkar/README.md

 ## 👨‍💻 About Me
 I’m a final year engineering student focused on building a career in **DevOps and Cloud Engineering**.
-I learn by **doing** — solving real system problems using Linux, scripting, and automation.
+I learn by **doing**solving real system problems using Linux, scripting, and automation.
 I enjoy working on tasks related to **monitoring, backups, deployments, and reliability**.

 ---